kapouer/domt/README.md

 The only processed nodes are the ones where one of these two attributes is set:

-* bind = "path"
+* bind = "accessor"
   tells from which object binded variables are the keys applies only to the node on which it is declared (not its children).
+  Can be empty (in which case parent object is used).
+  If a value is :
+  - undefined or null, obj isn't changed
+  - string, path is used as an accessor of obj
+  - function, obj is the result of fun(obj, paths)

-* repeat = "path"
+* repeat = "accessor"
-  repeats the node (and its content) by iterating over the given scope.
+  repeats the node (and its content) by iterating over the given accessor.
-  If variable is undefined, do nothing.
+  If a value is :
-  If variable is null or has no keys, the list of nodes is empty.
-  If variable is a function, it is called with parameters: scope.varname(node, scope, varname) and the result is merged like a variable.
+  - undefined or null, obj isn't changed
+  - string, path is used as an accessor of obj
+  - function, obj is the result of fun(obj, paths)

 Operations on instances